ietf-wg-mimi/mimi-protocol/draft-ralston-mimi-protocol.md

 merely indicates that the request was received.
 A provider that does not wish to reveal if a user is not found can respond with a 201 Accepted.

-> **NOTE**: Blocking a user might be privacy sensitive.
-If this is the case
+> **NOTE**: Revoking consent for a user might be privacy sensitive.
+If this
-> the target provider does not need to send a `revoke` to inform the
+> is the case the target provider does not need to send a `revoke` to inform
-> requester provider.
+> the requester provider.

 # Relation between MIMI state and cryptographic state